clux/modul8/docs/modularity.md

 This example could be automated by chaining on `arbiters().add('jQuery', ['jQuery', '$'])`.
 See the [API docs](api.html) for more details.

-Note that modul8 only allows one domain to be DOM dependent (the application domain), so with correct usage - i.e. not stuffing every module in that domain - you might not have any big revelations there anyway.
-You are likely having to `require('jQuery')` in most places.
-But if you just find some areas that do not use it, and as a result move them to a environment agnostic domain, then this has been a success.
+Note that modul8 only allows one domain to be DOM dependent (the application domain), so with correct usage - i.e. not just using that domain - you might not have any big revelations there anyway.
+You are likely going to have `require('jQuery')` in most places.
+But if you just find some areas that do not use it, and as a result move those files to an environment agnostic domain, then this has in my book, been a success.

 If you can efficiently separate code on the domain level, try to keep above advice in mind (always aim to factor out behavior into small loosely coupled modules), then you are already good on your way to resolving spaghetti hell.
 The rest is tackling the correct signaling model for your events.
 And for that there are MVC/MVVM frameworms of varying sizes.